 Colin A. Drayton

-Colin A. Drayton represents clients in a wide range of family law matters, including traditional divorce litigation and post-judgment modifications of maintenance and child support orders.
+Colin A. Drayton represents clients in a wide range of family law matters, including traditional divorce litigation, mediation, and post-judgment modifications of maintenance and child support orders.
 Colin has drafted and negotiated dozens of prenuptial agreements and post-nuptial agreements, and has several published works on this topic.
-Colin also has experience with family-law appellate cases, including drafting briefs in family court matters to the Wisconsin Court of Appeals and a petition for review to the Wisconsin Supreme Court.
+Colin also has experience with family-law appellate cases, including drafting briefs in several family court matters to the Wisconsin Court of Appeals and a petition for review to the Wisconsin Supreme Court.

 Colin enjoys working with clients to understand his or her particular and unique legal needs, and tailoring a strategy toward achieving their goals.
 This includes doing a cost-benefit analysis to help clients make informed decisions.